Had enough of consistent dandruff that won’t go away? Keep reading to find some ingredients that can help on your journey to finally get rid of it.

 Over-the-counter and Prescription Remedies

 When we think of salicylic acid, we typically think of it as an acne treatment.
 However, salicylic acid is a common ingredient for treating dandruff as well.
 It causes the skin to shed any dry or dead particles that are lingering on the top layer of skin, and in this case, that would be dandruff.
 It works by increasing the amount of moisture present and loosening up those clumps of dryness that tend to stick together.
-You’ll find it in the AMH Shampoo, which has salicylic acid and zinc pyrithione to cleanse and exfoliate the scalp, making your hair softer and healthier.
+You’ll find it in the

 The thick, dark liquid is a medication that is mostly used to target psoriasis and dermatitis.
 However, it can treat the itching and scaling that comes along with dandruff as well, and it’s known to be very effective.
 Coal tar is great for reducing inflammation and redness, which are both common if you’re scratching the affected areas a lot.